Pix4D/cogito/README.md

   params: {state: success}
 ```

-As all the other GitHub status resources, It requires as input the git repo passed by the git resource because it will look inside it to gather information such as the commit hash for which to set the status.
+As all the other GitHub status resources, it requires as input the git repo passed by the git resource because it will look inside it to gather information such as the commit hash for which to set the status.

-It requires only one input to help you having an efficient pipeline.
+It requires only one input to help you have an efficient pipeline.
 If the "put inputs" list is not set explicitly, Concourse by default will stream all inputs used by the job to this resource, which can have a big performance impact.
 From ["put inputs"] documentation:

 > inputs: [string]
 >